We'll get back to Operation Chaos and a debate in a second, but you got to hear the Cheney stuff.

 Yeah, because I don't want to plaster it all over the website for the Clinton campaign to see.

-That that that's a good point.
+That's a good point.

-They are fairly uh wily.
+They are fairly wily.

-All right, Duncan, thanks for the By the way, Duncan, how do you spell your name?
+By the way, Duncan, how do you spell your name?

 D-U-N-C-A-N.

-I'm looking at the Mr. Snerdley spelled it D-U-N-K-I-N.
+I'm looking at Mr. Snerdley spelled it D-U-N-K-I-N.

-And thinking, why don't we have a donut on the phone?
+I'm thinking, why don't we have a donut on the phone?

-No, no, not at all.
+No, not at all.

-I've been getting that my uh my entire life.
+I've been getting that my entire life.

-It's the uh Scottish spelling.
+It's the Scottish spelling.

 All right.

-Thanks, Duncan for the call.
+Thanks, Duncan, for the call.

 I appreciate it.

-This is Jim.
+Kingwood, Texas, this is Jim.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.

-I have a suggestion for the Democrat superdelegate nuclear option for a third candidate.
+A suggestion for the Democrat superdelegate nuclear option for a third candidate.

 Let me hear it.